Sam Groth

-Samuel Groth (born 19 October 1987) is an Australian politician and a former professional tennis player.
-He was elected to the Victorian Legislative Assembly for the seat of Nepean in 2022 representing the Victorian Liberal Party, which he has also served as the deputy leader of since 2024.
+Samuel Groth (born 19 October 1987) is an Australian politician and professional tennis player.
+He was elected to the Victorian Legislative Assembly for the seat of Nepean in 2022 representing the Victorian Liberal Party until his retirement from Parliament in February 2026, causing a by-election.
+Prior to his resignation from Parliament he had served Deputy Leader of the state Liberal Party between 27 December 2024 and 28 January 2026.

 His highest ATP singles ranking was World No. 53, which he reached in August 2015.
 His career high in doubles was World No. 24, reached in February 2015.
 Groth's best singles result was a semi-final appearance at the 2014 Hall of Fame Tennis Championships.

 He holds the record for the world's fastest serve at 263 km/h (163.4 mph), which he hit in 2012 at the ATP Challenger in Busan.

-Prior to his political career, he worked for the Nine Network's tennis broadcasts and as a host on Postcards.
+Prior to his political career, he worked for the Nine Network's tennis broadcasts, and as a host on Postcards.